 Every year, you pay taxes on your taxable income, an amount that comprises your wages, salary, and tips minus a nearly endless selection of potential credits and deductions.
 (Or just the standard deduction, whichever is greater.)
 Your tax liability is a percentage of your taxable income within each range of increasingly larger tax brackets.

 Deductions have to be itemized on a separate form of your tax return, which breaks them up into categories related to each expense.
 When you claim a deduction, you’re not exactly subtracting the amount from your taxes; you simply report less income that you’re obligated to pay taxes on.
-If you earn $50,000, and you claim $1,000 in deductions, that doesn’t mean you pay $1,000 less in taxes, but that you only need to pay taxes on the $49,000 in remaining income.
+If you earn $50,000, and you claim $1,000 in deductions, that doesn’t mean you pay $1,000 less in taxes, but it does mean that you only need to pay taxes on the $49,000 in remaining income.

 For most types of insurance products, including life insurance and disability insurance, you can’t deduct your premiums from your taxes.
 You can claim a deduction for health insurance premiums if you paid for your coverage with after-tax dollars, but that’s one of the few exceptions.